Salvation plots could be wicked. You could be taken in.

 There was hardly any real need for sacrificing Jesus for Jews, since two goats and a Jewish ritual once a year were all it should take to save the Jews.
 "This is to be a lasting ordinance for you: Atonement is to be made once a year for all the sins of the Israelites."
 This the Lord commanded Moses after detailing how to do it.
 [Leviticus 16:33]

 It also showed up that God's plans for Jesus was ill-founded: The Jews did not want Jesus!
 Soon the net was cast over Gentiles instead, Acts 15 tells.
-"Plan B" was set to work, and millions of martyrs followed, regardless of such as John 14:12.
-How could they forget that empowerment and their pows of prayers?
-Surely they could have called forth that empowerment and manage - if Jesus did not make fools of all his followers.
-The martyrs in the early church succumbed to brutal mistreatments.
-Gauls did better against the Romans.
+A "Plan C" was set to work, and millions of martyrs followed.

-❋ Succumbing to being sacrificed and lots of wrong notions, is that empowerment?
+◎ Succumbing to being sacrificed and lots of wrong notions, is that all empowerment?

 Killing many, a sign of God